jasonjac2/OneMoreWiki/Reference-Commands.md

 If you want to include links beyond the current scope, check the _Include cross-notebook references_ checkbox.
 Depending on the number of pages and notebooks, this can be time consuming.

+## Embed Page and Update Embedded Pages
+Embeds the entire contents of a selected page into the current page at the cursor location.
+The embedded content is wrapped in a single-cell table with a visible border to indicate that it is embedded content.
+Click the [Refresh] link in the upper right of the table cell to refresh the embedded contents and synchronize with any changes from the source page.

+The Update Embedded Pages command will refresh and resynchronize the content of all embedded pages on the current page.

 ## Finish Bidirectional Link
 This is step two of two in creating a bidirectional link between phrases on two pages or phrases in separate paragraphs on a single page.
 Once an anchor is set using the Start Bidirectional Link command, select a second word or phrase in a one paragraph on a second page or in a different paragraph than the anchor and run Finish Bidirectional Link.
 The anchor phrase is hyperlinked to the final phrase and vice versa.